Retirement is a life-changing event.

 (P.S.
 If you want help unlocking your passions and post-career purpose, schedule your free Breakthrough Session with Cyn Meyer directly using this link — she helps people just like you every day.)

-What’s holding you back from dreaming bigger and trying out these activities to boost your happiness in retirement?
+What’s holding you back from dreaming bigger, trying out these activities for retirees, and boosting your happiness in retirement?